COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

    extract data names from them.
 To locate data names, remember every scientifically useful value in a data file belongs to a data name.
    Examine the context of these values to find key data names.
-The context in a hierarchical structure consists of the nodes above the value of interest, and the values attached to the same node.
+The context in a hierarchical structure typically consists of the nodes above the value of interest, and the values attached to the same node.
 Further context might be indicated in the specifications.

 Step 2: Sharpen up the definitions
 ----------------------------------